-Our principal offices are located at 2399 Bateman Avenue, Duarte, CA 91010, which property is approximately 48,867 square feet and we lease at the rate of approximately \$46,000 per month.
+Our principal offices are located at 2399 Bateman Avenue, Duarte, CA 91010, which property is approximately 48,867 square feet and we lease at the rate of approximately \$42,000 per month.
 This property serves as both our principal offices and our primary fulfillment center.

-In addition to our primary fulfillment center in Duarte, we maintain a 22,700 square foot fulfillment center located at 14750 E. Nelson Avenue, Unit #I, Industry City, CA 91744, which we have leased at the rate of approximately \$28,000 per month since September 2020.
-We also recently entered into an agreement to lease approximately 99,347 square feet of space located at 8798 9th Street, Rancho Cucamonga, California, which space we anticipate using for the storage and distribution of hydroponic equipment, lighting and garden accessories, home products, pet products, other consumer products and other ancillary uses.
-The term of the Rancho Cucamonga lease is for 62 months, with an initial monthly rental rate of approximately \$114,000 commencing on the date on which the landlord completes certain proscribed improvements on the property, which we anticipate will be on or before November 15, 2021.
+We also lease approximately 99,347 square feet of space located at 8798 9th Street, Rancho Cucamonga, California, which space is used for the storage and distribution of hydroponic equipment, lighting and garden accessories, home products, pet products, other consumer products and other ancillary uses.
+The term of the Rancho Cucamonga lease is for 74 months.
+The lease commencement date is February 10, 2022, the rent commencement date is May 11, 2022 and the expiration date is May 31, 2028.
+The base rental fee is \$114,249 to \$140,079 per month through the expiration date, May 31, 2028.